Phala-Network/phala-wiki-next/content/en-us/general/subbridge/security.md

 ## Administrator private key multi-signature processing

 When it comes to ultra-privileged accounts, multi-signature is often the most effective way to avoid attacks.
-SubBridge's XCM-related configuration itself is implemented based on Substrate's parliamentary module, and its essence is also a multi-signature implementation; the administrator account of the ChainBridge Solidity contract is used to configure the bridge, and its private key is also managed by multi-signature.
+SubBridge's XCM-related configuration itself is implemented based on Substrate's council module, and its essence is also a multi-signature implementation; the administrator account of the ChainBridge Solidity contract is used to configure the bridge, and its private key is also managed by multi-signature.